James Whale (presenter): 1970–1995: Early career and ITV television show

 Whale began his broadcasting career in 1970 following a visit to a Topshop store on Regent Street, London.
 He spoke to manager Ralph Halpern who initially declined to hire a DJ for the store, after which he worked as an assistant stage manager at a theatre in Oxford.
 Whale was soon invited back to Topshop and accepted work as one of the launch DJs of Radio Topshop, the in-house radio station.
 In 1974, he became the host of an evening talk radio show at Metro Radio, serving northeast England from studios in Swalwell, Gateshead.
-He was the first presenter of the very successful and much talked about Nightowls program, which he continued hosting into the early '80's.
+He was the first presenter of the successful Nightowls programme, which he continued hosting into the early 1980s.
 During this time, Whale took up additional work as an actor, playing roles in Z-Cars.
-He later moved to BBC Radio Derby to host a morning phone-in, working with Terry Christian who later became a colleague at talkSPORT.

-In 1982, Whale joined Radio Aire in Leeds to host the late night talk show; by 1986 he moved to the Breakfast Show, before returning to the late show in early 1987.
-He released two singles in 1987: "The Whaley Rap" / "I Hear James (On the Radio)" and "Wrap it Up for Xmas".
+He later moved to BBC Radio Derby to host a morning phone-in, working with Terry Christian who later became a colleague at Talksport.
+In 1982 Whale joined Radio Aire in Leeds to host the late-night talk show; by 1986 he moved to the Breakfast Show, before returning to the late show in early 1987.

-In the late 1980s, Whale became influenced by American radio hosts, including "shock jock" Howard Stern, and changed his style, having become tired of the "lovely phone-ins" that he had been accustomed to.
-Commencing on the "Friday night" of 24 September 1988 - the 1am start time making it technically a Saturday morning - Whale's radio show at Radio Aire was simulcast with Yorkshire Television and was titled The James Whale Radio Show, featuring live studio guests, music and listener phone calls.
+In the late 1980s Whale became influenced by American radio hosts, including the "shock jock" Howard Stern, and changed his style, having become tired of the "lovely phone-ins" that he had been accustomed to.
+Commencing on the "Friday night" of 24 September 1988 – the 1 am start time making it technically a Saturday morning – Whale's radio show at Radio Aire was simulcast with Yorkshire Television and was titled The James Whale Radio Show, featuring live studio guests, music and listener phone calls.
 The show became a ratings success, and in less than seven months it started to air nationally on ITV.
-Conservative MP Jerry Hayes had a regular slot on the show and Steve Coogan would also make a regular appearance.
+The Conservative MP Jerry Hayes had a regular slot on the show and Steve Coogan also made regular appearances.
 By September 1989, the show attracted over one million viewers.
 It cost the television station £15,000 to run each hour.

-In January 1993, Whale began a new ITV series, Whale On and in 1994 he presented a weekend afternoon show on LBC in London.
-He also presented The Blue Whale on Men and Motors.
+In January 1993 Whale began a new ITV series, Whale On.

-1995–2008: Talk Radio/talkSPORT
+1995–2008: Talk Radio/Talksport

-In May 2008, Whale was sacked because he twice called on listeners to vote for Boris Johnson before the London mayoral election in 2008.
+He was known as a presenter who was controversial and outspoken.
+In 2008 at Talksport he was suspended for urging listeners to vote for Boris Johnson in the London mayoral election.
+Whale initially tried to pursue a legal case against Talksport, before withdrawing the legal action.
+The media regulator said Talksport had broken the code on ensuring due impartiality, and said the breach was so serious that it had considered whether to impose a sanction on the station, which could have included a fine.